Securing the Cluster¶

 scyld-adminctl create name=admin keys=@~/.ssh/id_rsa.pub

-This would allow anyone with the corresponding id_rsa
+This allows anyone with the corresponding id_rsa

 to SSH into